himanshubalodi62/AI-ML_research/README.md

 has a hierarchical, tree structure, which consists of a root node, branches, internal nodes and leaf nodes.

+Decision tree is one of the most popular machine learning algorithms used all along, This story  so let’s get started!!!

+Decision trees are used for both classification and regression problems, this story we talk about classification.

+Why Decision trees?

+We have couple of other algorithms there, so why do we have to choose Decision trees??

+well, there might be many reasons but I believe a few which are

+Decision tress often mimic the human level thinking so its so simple to understand the data and make some good interpretations.
+Decision trees actually make you see the logic for the data to interpret(not like black box algorithms like SVM,NN,etc..)

+A decision tree is a non-parametric supervised learning algorithm.
+It has a hierarchical, tree structure, which consists of a root node, branches, internal nodes and leaf nodes.

+Decision Trees are the foundation for many classical machine learning algorithms like Random Forests, Bagging, and Boosted Decision Trees.
+His idea was to represent data as a tree where each internal node denotes a test on an attribute (basically a condition), each branch represents an outcome of the test, and each leaf node (terminal node) holds a class label.

+Types of Decision Trees

+CART (Classification and Regression Trees) → uses Gini Index(Classification) as metric.

+ID3 (Iterative Dichotomiser 3) → uses Entropy function and Information gain as metrics.

+Before learning more about decision trees let’s get familiar with some of the terminologies.

+Root Nodes — It is the node present at the beginning of a decision tree from this node the population starts dividing according to

+various features.

+Decision Nodes — the nodes we get after splitting the root nodes are called Decision Node

+Leaf Nodes — the nodes where further splitting is not possible are called leaf nodes or terminal nodes

+Branch/Sub-tree — just like a small portion of a graph is called sub-graph similarly a sub-section of this decision tree is called sub-tree.

+Pruning — is nothing but cutting down some nodes to stop overfitting.

+## Why Use Decision Trees?

+There are various algorithms in Machine learning.
+Below are the two reasons for using the Decision tree:

+Decision Trees usually mimic human thinking ability while making a decision, so it is easy to understand.

+The logic behind the decision tree can be easily understood because it shows a tree-like structure.

+Example of a decision tree

+Let’s understand decision trees with the help of an example.

+Decision tree builds classification or regression models in the form of a tree structure.
+It breaks down a dataset into smaller and

+smaller subsets while at the same time an associated decision tree is incrementally developed.
+The final result is a tree with decision

+nodes and leaf nodes.
+A decision node (e.g., Outlook) has two or more branches (e.g., Sunny, Overcast and Rainy).
+Leaf node (e.g.,

+Play) represents a classification or decision.
+The topmost decision node in a tree which corresponds to the best predictor called root

+node.
+Decision trees can handle both categorical and numerical data.

+Decision trees are upside down which means the root is at the top and then this root is split into various several nodes.
+Decision

+trees are nothing but a bunch of if-else statements in layman terms.
+It checks if the condition is true and if it is then it goes to

+the next node attached to that decision.

+## Entropy
+Entropy is a metric to measure the impurity in a given attribute.
+It specifies randomness in data.

+Entropy comes from information theory.
+The higher the entropy the more the information content.

+ID3 algorithm uses entropy to calculate the homogeneity of a sample.
+If the sample is completely homogeneous the entropy is zero and if the sample is an equally divided it has entropy of one.

+H(X)  =  — Σ ( pi * log2 pi )

+Where,

+X = Total number of samples

+pi is the probability of class i

+Gini Index:

+Gini index is a measure of impurity or purity used while creating a decision tree in the CART(Classification and Regression Tree)

+algorithm.

+An attribute with the low Gini index should be preferred as compared to the high Gini index.

+It only creates binary splits, and the CART algorithm uses the Gini index to create binary splits.

+Gini index can be calculated using the below formula:

+Gini = 1 − i = 1 ∑ n​ ( pi​ ) 2

+Where,

+pi is the probability of a particular element belonging to a specific class.

+To build a decision tree, we need to calculate two types of entropy using frequency tables as follows:
+a) Entropy using the frequency table of one attribute:

+b) Entropy using the frequency table of two attributes:

+## Information Gain

+We want to determine which attribute in a given set of training feature vectors is most useful for discriminating between the classes

+to be learned.
+Information gain tells us how important a given attribute of the feature vectors is.

+We will use it to decide the ordering of attributes in the nodes of a decision tree.

+Information Gain = entropy ( parent) — [average entropy ( children)]

+Step 1: Calculate entropy of the target.

+Step 2: The dataset is then split on the different attributes.
+The entropy for each branch is calculated.
+Then it is added

+proportionally, to get total entropy for the split.
+The resulting entropy is subtracted from the entropy before the split.
+The result

+is the Information Gain, or decrease in entropy.

+Step 3: Choose attribute with the largest information gain as the decision node, divide the dataset by its branches and repeat the same process on every branch.

+Step 4a : A branch with entropy of 0 is a leaf node.

+Step 4b : A branch with entropy more than 0 needs further splitting.

+Step 5: The ID3 algorithm is run recursively on the non-leaf branches, until all data is classified.

+Points to remember:

+A leaf node is the one that has no entropy, or when the entropy is zero.
+No further splitting is done on a leaf node.
+Only the branch that needs further splitting, i.e. when the entropy > 0 (when there’s impurity) needs to undergo this splitting process.

+Pruning: Getting an Optimal Decision tree

+Pruning is a process of deleting the unnecessary nodes from a tree in order to get the optimal decision tree.

+A too-large tree increases the risk of overfitting, and a small tree may not capture all the important features of the dataset.
+Therefore, a technique that decreases the size of the learning tree without reducing accuracy is known as Pruning.
+There are mainly two types of tree pruning technology used:

+Cost Complexity Pruning

+Reduced Error Pruning.

+## Applications of Decision Trees

+Decision Tree is one of the basic and widely-used algorithms in the fields of Machine Learning.
+It’s put into use across different

+areas in classification and regression modeling.
+Due to its ability to depict visualized output, one can easily draw insights from the

+modeling process flow.
+Here are a few examples wherein Decision Tree could be used,

+Business Management

+Customer Relationship Management

+Fraudulent Statement Detection

+Energy Consumption

+Healthcare Management

+Fault Diagnosis

+Advantages:

+Compared to other algorithms decision trees requires less effort for data preparation during pre-processing.

+A decision tree does not require normalization of data.

+A decision tree does not require scaling of data as well.

+Missing values in the data also do NOT affect the process of building a decision tree to any considerable extent.

+A Decision tree model is very intuitive and easy to explain to technical teams as well as stakeholders.

+Disadvantage:

+A small change in the data can cause a large change in the structure of the decision tree causing instability.

+The decision tree contains lots of layers, which makes it complex.

+Decision tree often involves higher time to train the model.

+It may have an overfitting issue, which can be resolved using the Random Forest algorithm.

+Decoding the Hyperparameters

+Scikit-learn provides some functionalities or parameters that are to be used with a Decision Tree classifier to enhance the model’s

+accuracy in accordance with the given data.

+criterion: This parameter is used to measure the quality of the split.
+The default value for this parameter is set to “Gini”.
+If you want the measure to be calculated by entropy gain, you can change this parameter to “entropy”.
+splitter: This parameter is used to choose the split at each node.
+If you want the sub-trees to have the best split, you can set this parameter to “best”.
+We can also have a random split for which the value “random” is set.
+max-depth: This is an integer parameter through which we can limit the depth of the tree.
+The default value for this parameter is set to None.
+min_samples_split: This parameter is used to define the minimum number of samples required to split an internal node.
+max_leaf_nodes: The default value of max_leaf_nodes is set to None.
+This parameter is used to grow a tree with max_leaf_nodes in best-first fashion.

 A decision tree contains several components.